Dan is a family man who has raised two children. They inspired him to become an expert in no-bake desserts.

-- Crush the graham crackers until fine.
-One method of accomplishing this with minimal mess is to put the crackers into a large plastic bag - a 1 gallon ziplock is ideal - and break them up with the heel of your hand or a meat tenderizing hammer.
+- Crush the graham crackers until they're fine.
+One method of accomplishing this with minimal mess is to put the crackers into a 1-gallon ziplock bag and crush them with the heel of your hand or a meat-tenderizing hammer.
 Continue with a rolling pin until all the pieces are crushed fine.

 - Melt butter in a microwave or stovetop pan.

-- Combine graham crackers, melted butter and sugar in a medium mixing bowl and mix thoroughly with a spoon or fork.
+- Combine graham crackers, melted butter, and sugar in a medium mixing bowl and mix thoroughly.
 If the optional cinnamon is to be used, add it as well.
-The mix will tend to clump; make sure that the butter and sugar are evenly distributed over the entire mixture.
-Using brown sugar will result in a richer, sweeter taste.
+The mix will tend to clump; make sure that the butter and sugar are mixed in evenly.

-- Pour the mix into a 9" pie pan and spread evenly.
-Press the mixture firmly onto the pan, making sure that the corners of the pan don't end up thicker than the rest.
+- Pour the mix into a 9" pie pan and spread it evenly.
+Press the mixture firmly onto the pan, making sure that the corners and edges don't end up thicker than the rest.
 A spoon may be used to press with, although fingers work just as well.

-- Bake at 350 degrees F (175 C) for ten minutes and let cool.
-Tip: refrigerate the pan and mix for a few minutes before baking.
-It will help the pie crust separate from the pan when serving.
+- Bake at 350°F (175°C) for 10 minutes and let cool.
+Tip: Refrigerate raw crust in the pan for a few minutes before baking.
+It will help the crust separate from the pan later, when serving.